jeffreydwalter/redis_cluster_fdw/README.md

-Redis FDW for PostgreSQL 9.1+
+Redis Cluster FDW for PostgreSQL 9.1+
 ==============================

 This PostgreSQL extension implements a Foreign Data Wrapper (FDW) for